-- (a) What is the population when it is growing the fastest? - (b) What is the carrying capacity? - (c) Without solving the DE, what happens to our population as $t \to \infty$? - (d) What is the significance of the "3" in the equation? - 5.
+- (a) What is the population when it is growing the fastest? - (b) What is the carrying capacity? - (c) Without solving the DE, what happens to our population as $t \to \infty$ ? - (d) What is the significance of the "3" in the equation? - 5.
 We want to construct a new population model.
-In this model, there is a "minimum population" of 1 (actually, 100, but we'll scale it) so that, if the population ever goes below this number, then there is not enough population to recover, and the population goes extinct.
-There is also a larger number that we called the environmental threshold, of 3.
-Note that there should also be an equilibrium population of 0.
+In this model, there is a "minimum population" so that, if the population ever goes below this number (call it a constant $R_1$ ), then there is not enough population to recover- The population goes extinct.
+There is also a larger number that we called the environmental threshold, $R_2$ .